-Digital offers two tape subsystems for the HSC Servers-each with its own price-performance characteristics to provide you with a subsystem that meets your needs.
-A comparison chart below graphically compares the backup performance of the TA78 and TA81 with their nonclustered counterparts.
+Digital offers two tape subsystems for both the HSC50 and HSC70 Storage Servers-each with its own price-performance characteristics-to provide you with a subsystem that meets your needs.
+The Relative Backup Performance of Clustered and Local Tape Subsystems chart (see page 4) graphically compares the backup performance of the TA79 and TA81 with their nonclustered counterparts.